HomeDing/homeding.github.io/elements/displayline.md

+---
-# The DisplayLine Element
+title: The DisplayLine Element

-::: excerpt displayline
+id: displayline
+tags: ["Element"]
+description: Displaying a static line.
+excerpt: >
-The DisplayLineElement allows drawing a simple line on the display when the display supports lines.
+  The DisplayLineElement allows drawing a simple fixed line on the display when the display supports pixel drawing.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 It is not required for all displays to support all these Elements and when a device only has a simple LCD